 hydrology studies to ensure water wells are not contaminated by operations, and to protect from future claims alleging damage.

 Environmental work may be performed significantly prior to drilling or producing activity, because of abatement or mitigation of non-routine environmental issues and long-lead times required to get permits, and the activities may cover a broader area than just one well or facility site.
 As such, there may be no wells identified to charge the work to, and/or no operating agreement or other agreement identifying the Parties’ responsibilities when the work is performed.
-Environmental costs may eventually be allocated to wells or facilities when the wells are drilled, or facilities installed.
+Environmental costs may be included in the AFE and allocated to wells or facilities when the wells are drilled, or facilities installed.
 Although the costs may eventually be allocated to the wells/facilities, they are considered to be costs of an Environmental Project.

 Research and development projects are carried out to innovate and develop new or improved products or procedures.
 R&D projects are conducted to provide a competitive advantage, develop new business, or in response to pressure from the board, external stakeholders.
 They have the potential to benefit future operations, rather than for the direct benefit of specific properties.
 An example is an R&D project to develop ways to sequester CO2.
 These types of projects are usually outside the scope of the Agreement (unless the Parties approve it) and would not meet the criteria in the definition to be classified as an Environmental Project.

-“Field Agent Functions” means the following functions performed for Joint Operations:

-Negotiating with landowners to acquire surface and subsurface rights to build, install, and access wells and other operations infrastructure

-Meeting with landowners or regulatory personnel, and survey crews to select sites for conducting Joint Operations and related infrastructure needed to carry out operations

-Overseeing surveying and staking of locations, and line locating

-Acquiring water rights

-Assessing and negotiating damages with landowners

-Verifying compliance with surface use restrictions

-The personnel performing this function are sometimes referred to as right-of-way agent, field representative, or surface agent.
-These functions can be performed by employees in operations, the land department, or other groups, or by contractors.

-The person performing this function will often meet with the landowner or landowner’s representative at the location to determine where to locate well pads, facilities, etc. In addition to the well pad or facility pad, there could be other infrastructure necessary carry out operations, such as roads, communication towers, gathering lines, or electrical distribution lines.

-In many cases, oil and gas leases or surface use agreements contain restrictions on surface use.
-For example, they may contain specifications on cattle guards, gates, road cuts and maintenance, pond size and depth.
-This requires vigilance on the part of the Operator to verify compliance, which helps to maintain good relations with the landowners, ensure continued access, and minimize potential damages.
+It is important to note that the accounting procedure only addresses how to account for an Environmental Project.
+It does not authorize the Operator to conduct the work, any more than the accounting procedure authorized a drilling or recompletion operation.
+The Operator’s authority to conduct operations, and limits on that authority are established in the Agreement.
+For example, in the case of remediation projects, the Operator will ballot the Parties, as the cost will most likely exceed the Operator’s single expenditure limit in the operating agreement.

+The Operator may be required to conduct long-lead Environmental Projects well in advance of there being an operating agreement or elections to determine who will be participating in a well that benefits from the Environmental Projects.
+In those cases, the Environmental Project cost is allocated to the well or wells that benefit and included in the AFEs for the well, which the Non-Operators approve or reject.

 “Field Office” means a structure, or portion of a structure, whether a temporary or permanent installation, the primary function of which is to directly serve operation of the Joint Property and which serves as a staging area for directly chargeable employees and contractors who operate the Joint Property.